 Make your free will today

-We want everyone to be able to make a Will, that’s why we have partnered with expert Will writers, Guardian Angel, who provide a quick and easy service where each Will is checked over by a legal expert.
+We want everyone to be able to make a Will, that’s why we have partnered with expert Will writers, Octopus Legacy, who provide a quick and easy service where each Will is checked over by a legal expert.

 Supporters who consider leaving something to us in their Will usually do so in one of three ways: